Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # Games: Add vblank_mode=0 to Steam launch options if needed (overrides drirc).
   # Revert if tearing bothers you: rm ~/.drirc && chezmoi forget ~/.drirc.
   ```
-- (OPTIONAL - TEST) Install and configure `supergfxctl` for GPU switching:
+- (OPTIONAL - FALLBACK IF HOT PLUG DOES NOT WORK) Install and configure `supergfxctl` for GPU switching:
   ```bash
   # TEST FIRST HOT-PLUG THE eGPU - IF IT WORKS SKIP THIS OPTIONAL ITEM.
   paru -S supergfxctl